Protein Donuts

 Protein Doughnuts

-• Milk of choice– To thin the glaze out.
+• Milk.
+To thin the glaze.

-How do you make protein donuts?
+How to make protein donuts

 how to make protein donuts